How the PTR Process Works

-- Course/Instructor Opinion Survey (CIOS) Results – For a faculty member’s first PPR, all evaluations should be included.
+- Course/Instructor Opinion Survey (CIOS) Results – For a faculty member’s first PTR, all evaluations should be included.
 For subsequent, reviews teaching effectiveness scores for the last 5 years should be included in a table summary format.
 This summary format is the same format as for P&T. Other information that is relevant to evaluate teaching effectiveness may be included as well.

 - School Chair Letter and Performance Summary (provided by the school chair)

 The school chair will write a letter to the school PPR committee summarizing the performance evaluations of the past five years and assessing the reviewee’s goals and plans for the next five years based upon the agreed criteria.
 The school chair does not provide a recommendation of a PTR result.
 This letter is provided to the school PTR committee.